 The Humanitarian Logistics Databank provides the humanitarian community with a common database platform on humanitarian aid stocks and flows, to enhance emergency preparedness and response.

-Which organizations collaborated on the International Humanitarian Databank?
+Which organizations collaborated on Humanitarian Logistics Databank?

-Led by Giuseppe Saba, CEO of the IHC, and former Head of the United Nations Humanitarian Response Depots, UNHRD, with the support of operational humanitarian agencies, including the World Food Programme, World Health Organization, UN Refugee Agency, the International Federation of Red Cross and Red Crescent Societies, UNICEF and the close cooperation of OCHA, the United Nations Office for the Coordination of Humanitarian Affairs.
+Led by Giuseppe Saba, CEO of the Dubai Humanitarian, and former Head of the United Nations Humanitarian Response Depots, UNHRD, with the support of operational humanitarian agencies, including the World Food Programme, World Health Organization, UN Refugee Agency, the International Federation of Red Cross and Red Crescent Societies, UNICEF and the close cooperation of OCHA, the United Nations Office for the Coordination of Humanitarian Affairs.

 How does the Humanitarian Logistics Databank work?